wagusk/Restaurant-pos/README.md

 # Restaurant-pos
 this just my first restaurant pos, its just for learning

-it maybe ignored or trashed. :)
+it maybe ignored, abandoned or trashed. :)